• Livestock Vaccination and One Health

 • Livestock vaccines cut greenhouse gas emissions by keeping animals healthy and productive, so fewer resources are needed to produce the same amount of meat, milk, or eggs.

-• Preventing disease CUTS losses and improves feed efficiency, reducing the climate impact of livestock farming.
+• Preventing disease cuts losses and improves feed efficiency, reducing the climate impact of livestock farming.

 Livestock vaccines protect food safety and security